-If your beloved pet gets in an accident, falls ill, or receives a scary diagnosis, you’ll do your best to make sure they get the best care possible.
+If your beloved pet gets in an accident, falls ill, or receives a scary diagnosis, you’ll everything you can to make sure they get the best care possible.
 Then, once your furry friend is in recovery, you breathe a sigh of relief—until the bill arrives.
 Sound familiar?

 Those numbers aren’t small by any means.
-Even if your pet has health insurance, it isn’t uncommon to find yourself needing help with unexpected veterinary bills.
+Even if your pet has health insurance, it isn’t uncommon to find yourself needing financial help for vet bills.

 Where to get help with veterinary bills

 First, talk to your veterinarian about options for reducing your bill.
 Some veterinary offices can help by creating payment plans to spread out your expenses.
 Your vet might also offer cash discounts.

 Many pet owners have started crowdfunding to raise money for their pet’s medical expenses.
 So keep up the fight for your fluffier counterparts, and let pet fundraising help you get them the medical attention they need to be back to normal in no time.

 If you still need help, here’s a list of 15 organizations that help with vet bills so your furry friend can recovery quickly.

 Consider turning to crowdfunding when you need help paying vet bills.
 Everyday we see people successfully raise money on our platform to adopt an emotional support animal, offset their pet’s surgery costs, and more.
 We provide free fundraising so that you can put your donations to what matters most.
 Read honest GoFundMe reviews to see what others say about online fundraising for vet bills.

 If you’re interested in setting up a payment plan for vet bills, CareCap can help.
 Once you and your vet sign up, the insurer creates a custom payment plan based on your budget.
 Note: CareCap charges a 1% fee each month.